rocicorp/replicache/QUICKSTART.md

 ## 🏎 Batch Endpoint

+If you are using `replicache-echo-backend` you can skip this step!

-Add a `/replicache-batch` endpoint to your API server that accepts and processes batches of mutations that look like this:
+Otherwise, add a `/replicache-batch` endpoint to your API server that accepts and processes batches of mutations that look like this:

 ```
 {